The Vermont Statutes Online

 (c) Contributions.

-(1) Unless otherwise specified by the covered employee, a covered employee shall automatically initially contribute five percent of the covered employee’s salary or wages to the Program.
-A covered employee may elect to opt out of the Program at any time or contribute at any higher or lower rate, expressed as a percentage of salary or wages, or, as permitted by the Treasurer, expressed as a flat dollar amount, subject in all cases to the IRA contribution and eligibility limits applicable under the Internal Revenue Code at no additional charge.
+(1) Unless otherwise specified by the covered employee, a covered employee shall automatically initially contribute five percent of the covered employee’s wages to the Program.
+A covered employee may elect to opt out of the Program at any time or contribute at any higher or lower rate, expressed as a percentage of wages, or, as permitted by the Treasurer, expressed as a flat dollar amount, subject in all cases to the IRA contribution and eligibility limits applicable under the Internal Revenue Code at no additional charge.

-(2) The Treasurer shall provide for, on a uniform basis, an annual increase of each active participant’s contribution rate, by not less than one percent, but not more than eight percent, of salary or wages each year.
+(2) The Treasurer shall provide for, on a uniform basis, an annual increase of each active participant’s contribution rate, by not less than one percent, but not more than eight percent, of wages each year.
 Any such increases shall apply to active participants, including participants by default with an option to opt out or participants who are initiated by affirmative participant election, provided that any increase is subject to the IRA contribution and eligibility limits applicable under the Internal Revenue Code.

 (3) The Treasurer shall provide for direct deposit of contributions into investments under the Program, including a default investment such as a series of target date funds, and a limited number of investment alternatives, including a principal preservation option.